-Are there any signs or symptoms for enlarged heart?
+Are there any signs or symptoms of an enlarged heart?

 - Racing heart (feels like it is beating out of your chest).

-- Sudden and unexplained death of a family member under the age of 50 (e.g. drowning, auto accident, SIDS).
+- Sudden and unexplained death of a family member under the age of 50 (e.g. drowning, auto accident, sudden infant death syndrome (SIDS)).

 What are the treatment options for an enlarged heart?

+We provide free heart screenings to identify young people at risk for heart-related problems before they occur.
 We believe that every student should get a heart screening.
-We screen our kids’ eyes and ears.
-Why not their hearts?
+We screen our kids’ eyes and ears – why not their hearts?

-A heart screening, with a physical exam and thorough medical history, is the most effective way of detecting conditions (like Long QT) that can lead to sudden cardiac arrest and death.
-Find a screening near you on our sister site, Screen Across America.
-For more information about Enlarged Hearts, visit our Best Resources List.
+A heart screening, with a physical exam, thorough medical history, and ECG is the most effective way of detecting conditions that can lead to sudden cardiac arrest and death if left untreated.
+Find a heart screening near you.
+Find a specialist near you.
+For more information about enlarged hearts, visit our Best Resources List.